-The acquisition of software to help manage contacts with the public and to help ensure consistent responses to common questions may help with tracking some of the concerns received through the website, but any additional tracking or reporting of these website concerns would need to be decided by the Commission.
-Commission staff will certainly discuss tracking capabilities within the software with the Commission and decide what additional reporting to the Commission may be needed, if any, to keep them informed.
+The acquisition of software to help manage contacts with the public and to help ensure consistent responses to common questions may assist with tracking some of the concerns received through the website, but any additional tracking or reporting of these concerns would need to be decided by the Commission.
+Staff will certainly discuss tracking capabilities within the software with the Commission and decide what additional reporting to the Commission may be needed, if any, to keep them informed.